kidsneuro-lab/SpliceAI/README.md

  - ```-I```: Input VCF with variants of interest.
  - ```-O```: Output VCF with SpliceAI predictions `ALLELE|SYMBOL|DS_AG|DS_AL|DS_DG|DS_DL|DP_AG|DP_AL|DP_DG|DP_DL` included in the INFO column (see table below for details).
 Only SNVs and simple INDELs (REF or ALT is a single base) within genes are annotated.
 Variants in multiple genes have separate predictions for each gene.
  - ```-R```: Reference genome fasta file.
 Can be downloaded from [GRCh37/hg19](http://hgdownload.cse.ucsc.edu/goldenPath/hg19/bigZips/hg19.fa.gz) or [GRCh38/hg38](http://hgdownload.cse.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz).
  - ```-A```: Gene annotation file.
-Can instead provide `grch37` or `grch38` to use GENCODE V24 canonical annotation files included with the package.
-To create custom gene annotation files, use `spliceai/annotations/grch37.txt` in repository as template.
+Can instead provide `grch37`, `grch38` or `grch38_custom` to use GENCODE V24 canonical annotation files included with the package.
+To create custom gene annotation files, use `spliceai/annotations/grch37.txt` in repository as template. **Note:** `grch38_custom` is based on Canonical/MANE transcripts derived from Ensembl 104 / Gencode 38

 Optional parameters:
  - ```-D```: Maximum distance between the variant and gained/lost splice site (default: 50).